Locked Out of Relief: How Federal Cannabis Policy Harms Veterans and What Must Change

 2. National VA Guidelines: Veterans deserve consistent, science-based protocols that integrate cannabis into pain, PTSD, and palliative care strategies.

 3. Insurance and Reimbursement: Veterans using cannabis in legal states should not shoulder all the financial burden.
-Coverage for cannabis should be considered as an alternative to high-cost pharmaceuticals.
+Cannabis coverage should be considered as an alternative to high-cost pharmaceuticals.

 4. Veteran-Centric Clinical Trials: We need federally funded, VA-administered trials to evaluate efficacy, dosage, and treatment outcomes specifically for veteran populations.